For more than 100 years Girlguiding Scotland has listened to girls and acted on what they tell us.

 After some girls gate-crashed a Boy Scout rally and asked founder Robert Baden-Powell to do ‘something for girls too’, his sister Agnes set up the Girl Guides Association in 1910.
 The first Scottish Guides were registered that year.

 Many more girls got involved and Allison herself went on to become Scottish guiding’s President in the 1950s.
 New groups started up for girls of different ages – now known as Rainbows, Brownies and The Senior Section – so there was something for young girls at each stage of their lives.

 Girlguiding Scotland became independent in 1933.
 On the eve of the Second World War, we moved into the Edinburgh town house where our Headquarters and Edinburgh shop are still based today.

 Girlguiding Scotland was given the keys to Netherurd, our beautiful home from home in the Borders, by Major Thomson in the 1940s.
-Since then it’s given generations of girls and leaders a place where they can be themselves, have fun and try new adventures.
+Between then and its closure in 2020, it’s given generations of girls and leaders a place where they can be themselves, have fun and try new adventures.

 Even in the early days the first Guide activities were adventurous and challenging, including the Photographer and Electrician badges.